sl2676/PyTorus/README.md

 - Facilitating comparison between simulation results and observed streams like the Sagittarius Stream.

 ### 6. Academic Research
-Torus Mapper provides a rich platform for academic research in various fields:
+PytTorus provides a rich platform for academic research in various fields:
 - Cosmological simulations for galaxy formation and structure evolution.
 - Studies of dark matter distributions by comparing simulated and observed galactic kinematics.
 - Generating precise, scalable models that can be used to validate theoretical predictions in galactic dynamics.